Eva Fabian: Coaches

+Distance competition highlights as an American

 At the 2009 World Aquatics Championships in Rome, Italy, Fabian placed 10th in the 25-kilometer open water event.
 At the 2009 Open Water National Championships she won the 5K and came in second in the 10K.

-At the 2010 FINA World Open Water Swimming Championships, Fabian won a gold medal in the 5-kilometer swim in 1:02:00.98 in Lac Saint-Jean, Canada, at 16 years of age.
+At the July 2010 FINA World Open Water Swimming Championships, Fabian won a gold medal in the 5-kilometer swim in 1:02:00.98 in Lac Saint-Jean, Canada, at 16 years of age.
 In the 10 km, she was disqualified along with Brazil's Poliana Okimoto for failing to round a turn buoy properly.
 At the 2010 Pan Pacific Swimming Championships, Fabian won a silver medal behind Christine Jennings in the 10-kilometer open water event.

+In June, 2011, she swam in choppy waters, yet was able to place first in the 10-K competition at Fort Lauderdale's USA Swimming Open Water National Championships.

 At the 2011 Pan American Games in Guadalajara, Mexico, Fabian placed fourth in the 25-kilometer open water event, only two seconds out of third place.
 At the 2011 USA Swimming Open Water National Championships she won the gold medal in the 10K in 2:18:31.

 In 2013 she won bronze medals at the National Championships in the 10K, and at the FINA World Aquatics Championships in Barcelona, Spain, in the 25K with a time of 5:07:20.4.

 In 2014 she won a bronze medal at the 2014 US Open Water National Championships in the 10K, and a silver medal at the 2014 Pan Pacific Swimming Championships in Gold Coast, Queensland, Australia, in the 10K.

 She won a gold medal at the 2015 Pan American Games in Toronto, Canada, in the women's marathon 10k in 2:03:17.0.
 She missed most of the 2016 season due to injury.

+After recovering from an injury in 2016 which left her sidelined for several months, she began training with her father Jack at New York's Asphalt Green Unified Aquatics, and represented Fike Swim, a manufacturer of swimming products founded by Jim Fike.
+In 2016, she considered the demanding 10k open water swim her favorite event, and swam an average of 70-85,000 yards per week, around 48 miles, or 73K meters.
+The distance would equal that done by Olympic swimmers training for standard distance or sprint events, though swimming in open water can often be more exhausting than a pool due to current, chop, and ocean temperatures.